SamDeiter/context-monitor/USER_GUIDE.md

 ### Project name isn't updating

-* The widget prioritizes checking saved conversation files for speed.
-It may take up to 60 seconds to update after switching projects.
+* The widget checks `brain/` folder metadata for project names, which is much faster and more accurate than before.
-* Ensure you have a file open in the new project.
+* Switching projects is instant, but the file scan happens in the background.

 ### High Memory Usage